98emre/Lagalt-Backend/README.md

 This should display Maven's version, indicating a successful installation.

+## Spring boot
+We utilized the Spring Boot framework to manage our database and handle our REST APIs.
+You can create your Spring Boot project directly on their [website](https://start.spring.io/).

 ## Keycloak Client Setup Guide
 We use Keycloak for authentication.
 You need to use Keycloak to access the endpoints since you won't be able to perform authorization to these endpoints without it.